Johnny Sexton: Leinster

-Upon recovering from a hand injury sustained during the Ireland–South Africa autumn international fixture in 2009, Sexton helped Leinster to secure a bonus point win over Brive in the Heineken Cup to take command of their pool.
-The following week in their pool decider, Sexton scored a drop goal in the dying minutes against London Irish at Twickenham to even up the score at eleven all.
-This secured Leinster a home advantage in the Heineken Cup quarter finals and knocked the Exiles out of the competition.
-Sexton's ability was highlighted on his return from injury in the 2010-11 season, where he helped Leinster recover from a shaky start to the season as a second-half substitute in their win over Munster in the Celtic League.
-Following this victory, he helped Leinster win over Racing Metro and Saracens in the Heineken Cup.
-In the second match, he received a man of the match award after scoring 25 points, including a try, giving his team the top spot in a pool regarded as one of the most competitive in Heineken Cup history.
-A poll taken by planetrugby.com following these performances suggested that Sexton was currently regarded as the top fly-half in Europe.

 2005–2008

-Sexton began his Leinster Rugby career playing one game in the 2005–06 season, as a result of his performances for St. Mary's.
-He came on as a substitute against the Border Reivers.
+Sexton began his Leinster career playing one game in the 2005–06 season as a result of his performances for St. Mary's.
+He came on as a substitute against Border Reivers.

 Sexton played three games in the 2006–07 season.
 Although he only played 12 minutes against Ospreys, he scored a conversion.
-He went on to kick three penalties in his other games, which were against Ulster Rugby and Munster.
-In all, that season he scored 11 points in only 143 minutes play.
+He went on to kick three penalties in his other games, which were against Ulster and Munster.
+In all, that season he scored 11 points in only 143 minutes of playtime.

-In the 2007–08 season, Sexton started against Edinburgh Rugby and scored one try, one conversion and two penalties.
+In the 2007–08 season, Sexton started against Edinburgh and scored one try, one conversion and two penalties.
 He scored his second try of the season against Cardiff Blues, in which game he scored a further two conversions and two penalties.
 He followed that up by scoring a conversion and two penalties against the Scarlets.
-He ended 2007 scoring a further 23 points against Ulster Rugby and Glasgow Warriors.
+He ended 2007 scoring a further 23 points against Ulster and Glasgow Warriors.
 He then finished off the season with 14 points in his games against Munster Rugby and Newport Gwent Dragons.
-Overall, he scored 73 points during 2007–08.
+Overall, he scored 73 points during the 2007–08 season.

 2008–2010

 At the start of the season, Sexton played seven matches against Cardiff, Edinburgh and Munster in September.
-In October, he played against Connacht Rugby, Edinburgh, London Wasps and Glasgow.
+In October, he played against Connacht, Edinburgh, London Wasps and Glasgow.
 He finished the season on a high, scoring 64 points after November.
-He got a call up to the Ireland team for the 2008 Six Nations but was ruled out by injury.
+He got a call up to the Ireland team for the 2008 Six Nations, but was ruled out by injury.